nathancarter/how2data/database/topics/Bentley University MA252.md

  * How to compute R-squared for a simple linear model
  * How to predict the response variable in a linear model

-## Multiple Linear Regression
+## Multivariate Linear Regression

- * How to fit a multiple linear regression model
+ * How to fit a multivariate linear model
  * How to compute a confidence interval for a regression coefficient
  * How to compute adjusted R-squared
  * How to do a test of joint significance